Part 3 Displaying the Current Value Knob | Create the Color Picker with SwiftUI

 }

-Since the PickerIndicator view is overlaid on the PickerGradationView, I moved the PickerGradationView into the ZStack.
+As the PickerIndicator view overlays the PickerGradationView, the PickerGradationView has been moved into the ZStack.

 The PickerIndicator view is too large in its default state, so it is resized to just the right size using the frame modifier.